MusicalRobots/Musical_Robots/docs/UserStory.md

 # Components

-## Return most similar genres
+## Use case: return most similar genres
 Name: ReturnSimilarGenres

-What it does: Returns up to top 10 most similar genres to the input genre.
+What it does: Returns up to top 10 most similar genres to the input genre ranked by decreasing similarity.

-Inputs: genre: string specifying genre to compare to
+Inputs: genre: _string_ specifying genre to compare to
-	number_similar: integer between 1 and 10 specifying how many ranked similar genres to return
+	number_similar: _integer_ between 1 and 10 specifying how many ranked similar genres to return

-Outputs: similar_genres: List of strings containing ranked list of most similar genres
+Outputs: similar_genres: _List of strings_ containing ranked list of most similar genres

-## Play song
+## Use Case: Play song
-Name: PlaySong
+Name: play_song

-What it does: Plays a specified song.
+What it does: Plays an mp3 file.

-Inputs: mp3, wav, etc file?
-	song name?

-Outputs: the librosa song listening thing
+Inputs: song_mp3: _mp3_ of a song

+Outputs: _IPython.core.display.DisplayObject_ The playable file displayed in the Jupyter notebook.

-## Predict genre
+## Use Case: Predict genre
-Name: PredictGenre
+Name: predict_genre

-What it does: Predicts the genre of a given song.
-If the input is a sound file, returns the prediction for that file.
-If the input is a song song name, checks to see if the song is already in the database.
-If not, tells you to upload a sound file.
+What it does: Predicts the genre of a given mp3 file.
+Returns a pie chart of the probabilites of nonzero genres.

-Inputs: mp3, wav, etc file?
-	song name: string
+Inputs: song_mp3: _mp3_ of a song.

-Outputs: Plot displaying probabilities of genres.
-String specifying most likely genre.
+Outputs: pie_chart: _plt.pie_ chart displaying the probabilities of nonzero genres.

-## Train Network, validate, etc.
+	 most_likely_genre: _string_ specifying the most likely genre.

-## Preprocessing from audio to tensor
+## Generate spectrogram from audio

-## Load Best Model Parameters
+Name: generate_spectrogram

+What it does: Generates a spectrogram of an mp3 file.

+Inputs: song_mp3: _mp3_ of a song
+	sample_rate: _int_ sample rate of the song
+	n_fft: _int_ length of the fft window hop length: _int_ number of samples between successive frames

+## Train Network
+Name: train_network

+What it does: Trains the neural network.
+Validates during the training process.

+Inputs: train_data: data to train the network
+	validation_data: data to validate the network
+	model: architecture of network
+	optimizer: optimizer to use
+	loss function: loss function to use

+Outputs: epoch: _int_ Epoch number
+	 loss: _float_ current loss

-## Test our network for accuracy on the test set
+## Test Network
+Name: test_network

+What it does: Tests the network.

+Inputs: test_data: data to test the network

+Outputs: accuracy: _float_ test accuracy